 Retargeting shows relevant users repeated ads on different web-based platforms.
 And this strategy is one that many startups use in the digital era.

-So, why should your startup use retargeting in its marketing strategy?
+So, why use retargeting in a startup marketing strategy?

 For one reason, retargeting is a great way for people to see paid ads they didn’t interact with the first, second, or third time around.